Jofairden/big-movie/README.md

 * ratings.list.gz
 * running-times.list.gz
 * soundtracks.list.gz

+If you cannot get to these files, try here: `http://51.15.38.77/bigmovie/raw.zip`

 You can unzip these with applications like 7zip and peazip.
 Once you have these files, make the following folders in in `/imdbparser/`: `/data/` and then `/data/raw/`